RobertJohnSoler/Basic-Keyloggers/README.md

 ## Keylogger Kinds

 If you check each of the files in this repo, you'll notice that each version has three different kinds: `basic_keylogger`, `socket_keylogger`, and `actual_keylogger`.
+There are also different socket servers.
 Here are their differences:
+### Keyloggers
 * `basic_keylogger` - A very basic proof of concept for a keylogger.
 It simply logs whatever button you press on your keyboard, and stores them in a text file called `keys.txt`.
 * `socket_keylogger` - A keylogger that already uses sockets to send the keystrokes to a server hosted on the attacker's machine.
 For debugging purposes, `socket_keylogger` also outputs its own `keys.txt` file which contains all of the logged keystrokes.
 * `actual_keylogger` - The closest I could ever get to an actual keylogger used in attacks.
 If compiled successfuly, it will not show itself on the terminal; rather, it will only run in the background.
 It won't output its own `keys.txt` file for the sake of stealthiness, and it will immediately send the keystrokes to the attacker's machine without any output for the victim user to see.
+### Socket Servers
-* `socket_server.py` - The server that is run on the attacker's machine.
-It uses sockets to receive the keystrokes from the keyloggers on the victim's, and automatically writes those keystrokes down on a `.txt` file named after the victim's IP address and port.
+These that the servers that are run on the attacker's machine.
+They use sockets to receive the keystrokes from the keyloggers on the victim's computer, and automatically writes those keystrokes down on a `.txt` file named after the victim's IP address and port.
+* `socket_server_test.py` - This is a very basic (and inefficient) server code used to test if your keyloggers can really communicate with your server.
+It can only accept one connection at a time.
+Good for testing and debugging, very bad for actual hacking.
+* `socket_server.py` - The closest I could ever get to an actual keylogging server used for attacks like this.
+It does everything that `socket_server_test.py` does, except it has improved error handling, it's more optimized, and it can handle connections coming from multiple keyloggers at once.

 ## Important commands: